jendralhxr/libeemd/pyeemd/doc/install.rst

 Installing pyeemd
 =================

-The `pyeemd` module comes with a regular Python distutils installation script, so installing it should be quite straightforward.
+The `pyeemd` module comes with a regular Python `setuptools` installation script, so installing it should be quite straightforward.
 The only catch is that you first need install `libeemd`, since `pyeemd` is only a wrapper for that library.
 Please see the ``README`` file distributed with `libeemd` for more